 What is phishing in cybersecurity?

-Phishing is a type of cyberattack where criminals impersonate legitimate entities to trick victims into revealing sensitive information such as passwords, credit card details, or other personal data.
 Phishing scams often exploit human psychology rather than technical vulnerabilities, making them particularly dangerous and effective.
 Cybercriminals carefully craft these messages to appear authentic, often replicating the exact look and feel of legitimate communications from trusted organizations like banks, social media platforms, or government agencies.

-Why phishing matters
+Why does phishing matter?

 Phishing attacks remain one of the most prevalent and successful forms of cyberattack, with devastating consequences for both individuals and organizations: